-- 1. The members present at a meeting may resolve that the meeting shall be adjourned. - 2.
-The person who is chairing the meeting must decide the date, time and place at which the meeting is to be re-convened unless those details are specified in the resolution. - 3.
-No business shall be conducted at an adjourned meeting unless it could properly have been conducted at the meeting had the adjournment not taken place. - 4.
-If a meeting is adjourned by a resolution of the members for more than seven days, at least seven clear days 'notice shall be given of the re- convened meeting stating the date, time and place of the meeting.
+- (1) The members present at a meeting may resolve that the meeting shall be adjourned. - (2) The person who is chairing the meeting must decide the date time and place at which the meeting is to be re-convened unless those details are specified in the resolution. - (3) No business shall be conducted at an adjourned meeting unless it could properly have been conducted at the meeting had the adjournment not taken place. - (4) If a meeting is adjourned by a resolution of the members for more than seven days, at least seven clear days' notice shall be given of the re- convened meeting stating the date, time and place of the meeting.

-15. Votes
+16. Votes

-- 1. Each member shall have one vote but if there is an equality of votes the person who is chairing the meeting shall have a casting vote in addition to any other vote he or she may have.
+- (1) Each member present in person or by proxy shall have one vote but if there is an equality of votes the person who is chairing the meeting shall have a casting vote in addition to any other vote he or she may have.

-- 2. Voting
+- (2) Voting

-- a. by proxy
+- (a) by proxy

-A member may appoint a proxy to attend a general meeting and vote on his or her behalf in accordance with clause 15(3).
+- A member may appoint a proxy to attend a general meeting and vote on his or her behalf in accordance with clause 16(3).

-b. electronic balloting
+- (b) electronic balloting